alkhe/fluxette/README.md

 `Reducer` creates a pure function that looks at your actions and uses them to determine how to operate on the state.
 Our Reducer's default value is an empty string, just like in our `Updater` component.
 It listens to any actions of the type `UPDATE`, and uses the value that the action carries as our new state.

-We also create a stateful interface bound to our reducer, which we can now integrate into our component.
+We also create a stateful interface to our reducer, which we can now integrate into our component.

 **Putting it all together**

-Here we import two things: the `@connect` decorator and the `Context` component. `Context` provides flux on the context to all of its children, which `@connect` then utilizes to manage listeners on your component.
+Here we import two things: the `@connect` decorator and the `Context` component. `Context` provides flux on `this.context` to all of its children, which `@connect` then utilizes to manage listeners on your component.

 ```js
 import React from 'react';